rgamblin/assignment1/bio.md

 	IA32 Assembly language.
 I took but did not pass 494 last term, so I have some familiarity with CSS, HTML, JavaScript, SQL, and
 	PHP. but perhaps not as much as I had hoped. :)

+	My only experience outside OSU is a six month internship at Sunstone Games where I coded a lot in Lua.
+I used Love2D on side projects and I used the Corona mobile development API on the main game.
+The "main game" in question was Sun Stones, a mobile puzzle game.